This document specifies the interface between a single lifecycle and one or more buildpacks.

 GIVEN:

-directories from a build of a version of the application source code,For each buildpack in the group in order, the lifecycle MUST execute /bin/build
+<launch>/<layer>.toml files placed on the filesystem during the analysis phase, and<cache> directories from a build of a version of the application source code,For each buildpack in the group in order, the lifecycle MUST execute /bin/build.

-IF the exit status of /bin/build
+IF the exit status of /bin/build is non-zero, \

 THEN the lifecycle MUST fail the build.

-IF the exit status of /bin/build
+IF the exit status of /bin/build is zero,

 IF there are additional buildpacks in the group, \

-THEN the lifecycle MUST proceed to the next buildpack’s /bin/build
+THEN the lifecycle MUST proceed to the next buildpack’s /bin/build.

 IF there are no additional buildpacks in the group, \ THEN the lifecycle MUST proceed to the export phase.